Trump to announce China trade sanctions on Thursday

-President Donald Trump is poised to unveil sanctions against China for the "theft" of US intellectual property Thursday, a White House official said, teeing up a second potential trade war in as many months.
+President Donald Trump is poised to unveil sanctions against China Thursday for the "theft" of US intellectual property, a White House official said, teeing up a second potential confrontation in as many months.

 Spokesman Raj Shah told AFP that Trump will announce actions following an "investigation into China's state-led, market-distorting efforts to force, pressure, and steal US technologies and intellectual property."